Option pricing with linear market impact and non-linear Black and Scholes equations: Time Continuous Formulation of the Problem

 \subsection{The intensity dependent impact}

-Let us now turn to a slightly more general heuristic.
+Let us now turn to a slightly more general heuristic, by allowing the parameter $\lambda$ to depend on the trading strategy.
 In the previous approach we have assumed that the market impact of buying $N$ stocks is, in terms of price, $\lambda NS^2$, regardless of the time on which the order is spread.
-We now define the intensity as follows: let $N_t$ be the number of stocks detained in the portfolio, and assume that $N_t$ is a stochastic process with finite quadratic variation.
-Let $I_t$ be the square root of the quadratic variation of $N_t$ i.e. $I_t^2 dt = (dN_t,dN_t)$.
-In the usual Black and Scholes case, $dN_t = \Gamma dS$ so $I_t=\Gamma S\sigma$.
-To express the intensity in currency so we introduce $I_t^c(t) = S_t I_t$.
-Note that we have the representation \beq dN_t = I_t dB_t + \nu dt, \enq for some Brownian motion $B$, drift term $\nu$.
-We assume now that the market impact $\lambda$ is a function of the intensity.
-If the initial move from $S$ to $S + dS$ is still transformed into $S+\mu dS$ by the market impact of the re-hedging trade, the intensity of the hedging-induced trading is $\Gamma S^2\sigma\mu$, and we now have $\lambda = \lambda(\Gamma S^2 \mu \sigma)$.
-From (\ref{taylor}), $\sigma$ being fixed, $\mu$ is implicitly deduced from $\Gamma_c$ through the relation \beq \mu - \Gamma_c\mu\lambda(\Gamma_c \mu\sigma)=1. \enq
+We now assume that $\lambda = \lambda(s^2\Gamma)$.
+The quantity $\gamma=\Gamma s^2$ relates to the {\it trading intensity}, i.e. to the rate at which stocks are traded by the option's hedger, hence a gamma dependent market impact can make sense.
+The system of stochastic differential equations governing the evolution is now given by